cfpb/grasshopper-loader/README.md

     - **--index** *Default: address* The elasticsearch index
     - **--type** *Default: point* The elasticsearch type
   - Test the loader by starting elasticsearch on localhost:9200 and running `npm test`
-    - This will run the tests in test/test.js from the root of the project, run `./grasshopper-loader.js -d test/data/new_york.json`
+    - This will run the tests in test/test.js from the root of the project
+  - To manually test the loader, run `./grasshopper-loader.js -d test/data/new_york.json`
     - This will load 100 addresses from New York into the address index and the point type
     - Check this with `curl -XGET "localhost:9200/address/point/_count?q=properties.address:NY"`